How to Export File to CSV in C#

 loop is used to read each item from the array string.
 The data is saved as a CSV file using the SaveAsCsv

 method when all the data has been entered into the worksheet.
 Along with the delimiter, the file name and location can also be provided as optional parameters.
 The library then assists in writing data to a new CSV file.
 If you want to read CSV files instead of using Microsoft Excel, you can use Notepad.
-IronXL also supports to store data in multiple file formats, such as XLS, CSV, and XLSX, by using the Save
+IronXL also supports storing data in multiple file formats, such as XLS, CSV, and XLSX, by using the Save

 method.
 Or the workbook can be turned into a stream and then write data into the required location.